ATO scam calls: how to spot and report them

 - Look up the official number yourself.
 Don't redial; don't trust the number on your call log.
 Go to ato.gov.au/contact.

 - Call 13 28 61 (individuals) or 13 72 26 (business) and ask if there's an open matter on your account.
-Reference any case number the caller gave you — if it's fake, the operator will tell you immediately.
+Reference any case number the caller gave you.
+If it's fake, the operator will tell you immediately.

 - If you're worried about a scam call generally, call the ATO scam reporting line on 1800 008 540.